zeezxu/Repo01/README.md

-Gatling plugin for Maven - Java demo project
+Gatling plugin for Maven - Java project for spike testing
 ============================================

-A simple showcase of a Maven project using the Gatling plugin for Maven.
+A spike testing on flight booking API using the Gatling plugin for Maven.
 Refer to the plugin documentation [on the Gatling website](https://gatling.io/docs/current/extensions/maven_plugin/) for usage.

 This project is written in Java, others are available for [Kotlin](https://github.com/gatling/gatling-maven-plugin-demo-kotlin)